-Peer-on-peer abuse is abuse by one or more pupils against another pupil.
+Child-on-child abuse is abuse by one or more children against another child.
 It can manifest itself in many ways and can include bullying (including cyber bullying), physical abuse, sexting, sexual assault, gender-based issues and harmful sexual behaviours.
-At West Pennard all bullying and peer-on-peer abuse is unacceptable and must be dealt with in this context.
+At West Pennard all bullying and child-on-child abuse is unacceptable and must be dealt with in this context.
 Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".

-Please refer to the Safeguarding Policy for further details on peer-on-peer abuse and the management of allegations.
+Please refer to the Safeguarding Policy for further details on child-on-child abuse and the management of allegations.